Skip to content

 When an Action fails during DeltaFile processing, the corresponding DeltaFile enters an ERROR state.
 The errored DeltaFile is then displayed in the DeltaFi UI with information on the cause of the error and additional context supplied by the Action.

-DeltaFi provides three methods for dealing with errors:
+DeltaFi provides several methods for dealing with errors:

 Resume